 After fifteen seasons he went to the New York Jets and ended his career after two years with the Minnesota Vikings.
 Brett Favre (aka the Ol Gun Slinger) is a retired quarterback, best known for spending the majority of his career with the Green Bay Packers.

-He broke numerous records during his playing career and was the first NFL quarterback to pass for 500 touchdowns, throw for 70,000 yards, completed 6,000 passes, and attempt 10,000 passes.
+He broke numerous records during his playing career and was the first NFL quarterback to pass for 500 touchdowns, throw for 70,000 yards, complete 6,000 passes, and attempt 10,000 passes.

 Here’s a rundown of three of his best rookie cards for investment purposes.